Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 Ideally, the $BC$ population should be characterized by the full joint distribution of covariates.
 However, the restriction of limited IPD makes it unlikely that the joint distribution of the $BC$ covariates is available.
 Where there are not many covariates and these are binary, this is sometimes available as a cross-tabulation.
 However, most of the time we need to approximate the joint distribution appropriately.
 This is important to avoid bias arising from the incomplete specification of the $BC$ population.
 The published summary values $\boldsymbol{\theta}$ and the correlation structure $\boldsymbol{\rho}$ are combined, making certain parametric assumptions about the marginal distributional forms, to infer the joint distribution of the $BC$ covariates and construct an appropriate pseudo-population for inferences.
 The proposed approaches allow the analyst to bring in some prior knowledge or evidence to inform the potential distributions of the covariates.
 However, it is worth noting that we cannot give a general recipe for this step, which requires context-specific knowledge that is likely not available from the observed data in the trials.

 Firstly, the marginal distributions for each covariate are specified.
 The mean and, if applicable, the standard deviation of the marginals are sourced from the $BC$ report to match the published summary statistics.
-As the true distributional forms are not known, these are inferred from the $AC$ patient-level data.
+As the true marginal distributional forms are not known, some parametric assumptions are required.
 For instance, if it is reasonable to assume that sampling variability for a continuous covariate can be described using a normal distribution, and the covariate's mean and standard deviation are published in the $BC$ report, we can assume that it is marginally normally distributed.
 Hence, we can also select the family for the marginal distribution using the theoretical validity of the candidate distributions alongside the IPD.
-For example, the marginal distribution of duration of prior treatment could be modeled as a log-normal or Gamma distribution as these distributions are right-skewed and bounded to the left by zero.
-Truncated distributions can be used to resemble the inclusion/exclusion criteria for continuous covariates in the $BC$ trial, e.g.~age limits, and avoid overlap violations.
+For example, the marginal distribution of duration of prior treatment at baseline could be modeled as a log-normal or Gamma distribution as these distributions are right-skewed and bounded to the left by zero.
+Truncated distributions can be used to resemble the inclusion/exclusion criteria for continuous covariates in the $BC$ trial, e.g.~age limits, and avoid deterministic overlap violations.

 Secondly, the correlations between covariates are specified.
 We suggest two possible data-generating model structures for this purpose: (1) simulating the covariates from a multivariate Gaussian copula;\cite{phillippo2020multilevel, nelsen2007introduction} or (2) factorizing the joint distribution of the covariates into the product of marginal and conditional distributions.
 The former approach is perhaps more general-purpose.
 The latter is more flexible, defining separate models for each variable, but its specification can be daunting where there are many covariates and interdependencies are complex.